Dandaware/Boomerang/README.md

 - X64DBG
 - Ghidra
 - C Programming Language
-- Direct Linkage Libraries
+- Dynamic-linkage Library (run-time)
 - Minimal Unit Framework (MinUnit by Jera.com)
-- A similar framework to WDL by Cockos
+- SDL

 *Am unsure if this will work as a roadmap/plan.*